soarsmu/Chronos/README.md

 }
 ```
 ## Dataset
-Before using Chronos, please our [data](https://figshare.com/articles/software/Chronos-ICSE23/22082075) from Figshare.
+Before using Chronos, please download our [data](https://figshare.com/articles/software/Chronos-ICSE23/22082075) from Figshare.

-We have update the dataset in Chronos, you should unzip all files in the dataset folder so that you can use Chronos.
+You should unzip all files in the dataset folder so that you can use Chronos.

 ## Structure